xsolla/pay-station-sdk/README.md

    */
   form: {
     /**
-     * Callback for submit responses listening.
+     * Callback to submit responses listening.
      * Receive the NextAction object with instructions about what action is needed next to complete the payment.
      * Actions:
-     * 1. Redirect to external Payment System.
+     * 1. Redirect to external payment system.
-     * 2. Process 3DS.
+     * 2. Process 3D-Secure.
      * 3. Show form errors.
      * 4. Show another form.
      * 5. Check payment status for completion.